osrf/ros2multirobotbook/src/ros2_design_patterns.md

 things are going; for ball-chasing it might be the current distance to the ball during the chase.
-In addition, actions are cancelable, so the football controller can decide to give up and move onto another tactic if the case is taking too long or if the feedback messages are showing that there is little chance of success.
+In addition, actions are cancelable, so the football controller can decide to give up and move onto another tactic if the chase is taking too long or if the feedback messages are showing that there is little chance of success.

-In general, if you want to support on-demand long-running behaviors, ROS actions are a good choice.
+In general, if you want to support on-demand, long-running behaviors, ROS actions are a good choice.

 ### Parameters